yetmorecode/ghidra-lx-loader/README.md

 # Ultimate Ghidra Loader for the LX/LE executable file format

-Download a release matching your ghidra version from the [releases](https://github.com/yetmorecode/ghidra-lx-loader/releases) to the `Extensions/Ghidra` inside your Ghidra installation and enabled it from `File > Install extensions...`.
+Download a release matching your ghidra version from the [releases](https://github.com/yetmorecode/ghidra-lx-loader/releases) and enabled it from `File > Install extensions...`.

 ## Features